 The victim was stabbed near her heart, and she was “one millimeter away from certain death,” the complaint says.

 When the bicyclist found her, the girl pleaded, “Please help me.
 I’ve been stabbed.”

 She was in extreme pain and could only answer yes or no questions, the complaint says.

 Authorities searched for the two other girls, and a sheriff’s officer found them walking near Interstate 94, Jack said.

 He declined to say whether the suspects had blood on their clothes, but added: “There was evidence that was readily apparent when the two were taken into custody.”

-That evidence included a large kitchen knife inside a purse that Geyser identified as one of her mother’s old purses, according to the complaint.
+That evidence included a large kitchen knife inside a purse, according to the complaint, which Geyser identified as one of her mother’s old purses.

 Mary Ellen O’Toole, a former FBI profiler, described the case as “very unusual – not just because is involves young females,” she said, “but the brutality of it.”